-- I) Development of a content specific TLM and using in the class room to find out its effectiveness. - II) Development of a diagnostic test on a Unit identify the required remedial teaching and implementing - III) Evolving resource to teach a unit from collecting digital resources and web site .facilitating learner to learn on his own, if required improvise and develop strategy and for the unit and execute. - IV) Two students of high achievers, low achievers and average achievers to identify their needs in terms of - a.
+- Development of a content specific TLM and using in the class room to find out its effectiveness. - II) Development of a diagnostic test on a Unit identify the required remedial teaching and implementing - III) Evolving resource to teach a unit from collecting digital resources and web site .facilitating learner to learn on his own, if required improvise and develop strategy and for the unit and execute. - IV) Two students of high achievers, low achievers and average achievers to identify their needs in terms of - a.
 Learning resource required. - b.
 Facilities to be extended by school. - c.
 Guidance to be provided to the parents. - d.
-Specific guidance to learner.

-- e.
-Teacher empowerment.

-- V) Selecting any one of the specific format of teaching (Models of teaching, approaches, modules etc) and design a instructional material for a content of secondary school subject.
+Specific guidance to learner. - e.
+Teacher empowerment. - V) Selecting any one of the specific format of teaching (Models of teaching, approaches, modules etc) and design a instructional material for a content of secondary school subject

-- VI) Resource unit

-- VII) Test Materials

-- VIII) Content analysis for an unit

-- IX) Making Album

-- X) Visiting place of Historical/Scientific significance and Reporting.

-Part B: Any four of the following assignment
+(Any other similar activity designed by BOS of respective University) Part B: Any four of the following assignment

-- I) Use of any one digital soft ware available on the pedagogic subject, try out on Xi/XII class students, validate the use in terms of i) usability, ii) Achievement performance III) learners performance and iv) Ambiance requirement for the effective use. - II) Analyses a topic from Xi/XII class in terms of information , concepts, theories, application and evolve a design to provide self ;earning material. class room transaction for higher level content, individual assignment .
+- I) Use of any one digital soft ware available on the pedagogic subject, try out on Xi/XII class students, validate the use in terms of i) usability, ii) Achievement performance III) learners performance and iv) Ambiance requirement for the effective use. - II) Analyses a topic from Xi/XII class in terms of information, concepts, theories, application and evolve a design to provide self; earning material. class room transaction for higher level content, individual assignment.
 Try out, reflect and report. - III) Analyze performance of any five low achievers of XI/Xii class based on your pedagogic subject, identify the constraints provide remedial measures. - IV) Video record presentation on any one topic of your subject for the benefit of XI/XII students for about an hour episode.
-Find out the its usefulness to the learner by try out and report. - V) Analyze a class result of XII std of any one institute and evolve a report of their performance, inputs, learner study habit, and processes. - VI) Identify the mismatch between the expectations of learner ,parents, national policy, social needs, your needs, of Xi/XII students in terms of secondary education based on the opinions of parents, students, teachers, other stake holders with handful of sample and report (The scope may be reshaped by shortening or widening) (Any other similar activity designed by BOS of respective University)
+Find out the its usefulness to the learner by try out and report. - V) Analyze a class result of XII std of any one institute and evolve a report of their performance, inputs, learner study habit, and processes. - VI) Identify the mismatch between the expectations of learner ,parents, national policy, social needs, your needs, of Xi/XII students in terms of secondary education based on the opinions of parents, students, teachers, other stake holders with handful of sample and report ( The scope may be reshaped by shortening or widening)

+(Any other similar activity designed by BOS of respective University)